 - Day 3: Legs

-You can change the order above, dependant on your preferences.
+You can change the order above, depending on your preferences.
 However, to be honest, the increasing order of difficulty is pushed, pull, legs.
 I don’t know about you but on leg days, I feel exhausted than any other day.

 The reason is that our leg muscles are the largest muscle group and they are literally your whole lower body.
 Therefore, make sure you get all the nutrients you need for your leg workouts.